Resources

 • NCEA Education – Training and awareness materials to further the field for those interested in elder abuse identification and prevention.

-• Administration on Community Living – Profile of Older Americans 2020 – The Profile of Older Americans is an annual summary of critical statistics related to the older population in the United States.
+• Administration on Community Living – Profile of Older Americans 2020 is an annual summary of critical statistics related to the older population in the United States.
 Relying primarily on data offered by the U.S. Census Bureau, the Profile illustrates the shifting demographics of Americans aged 65 and older.
 It includes key topic areas such as income, living arrangements, education, health, and caregiving.
 The 2020 Profile includes special sections on COVID-19 and mental health.
 Excel data file and graphic display are available.
 Previous year profiles available 2005 through 2019.

 • Administration on Community Living – Commit to Connect – Resources for the aging and disability networks – Combating social isolation and loneliness in all communities

-• Department of Health and Human Services – User Guide for Older Adults Toolkit – This material is intended for all organizations that communicate directly with the older adult community.
+• Department of Health and Human Services – User Guide for Older Adults Toolkit is intended for all organizations that communicate directly with the older adult community.

-• The Green House Project – The Green House Project partners with senior living providers to create homes for older adults that demonstrate more powerful, meaningful, and satisfying lives, work, and relationships.
+• The Green House Project partners with senior living providers to create homes for older adults that demonstrate more powerful, meaningful, and satisfying lives, work, and relationships.
 They implement culture change as well as dementia education and training to create person-directed, relationship-rich living environments.

-• Hebrew Senior Life Research – Areas of focus:
+• Hebrew Senior Life Research – Areas of focus are the Aging Brain, Mobility and Falls, Palliative Care Research, and Musculoskeletal Research

 • Joint Center for Housing Research of Harvard University – Aging – With the rapid aging of the US population, the need for affordable, accessible, and supportive housing suitable for older adults is set to increase.
 Research in this area focuses on the demographics of the older population; the supply of housing available to adults with functional limitations and disabilities; affordability problems; the links between housing, health, and community services; and the public and private responses to these challenges.